years of wysiwyg*

 With it’s roughly ten megabytes of 2019, the "spon" homepage would have taken two hours and 50 minutes via our 1995 modem.
 If the connection had lasted that long.
 (Wouldn't have.)

-1 dot-com bubble we witnessed bursting, then still at close range in the chic Gehry buildings in the Düsseldorf Harbour.
-That felt a bit queasy, but since wysiwyg* was not pumped up from 15 to 250 employees in just two years, there wasn’t so much to burst.
+1 dot-com bubble we witnessed bursting, at that time still at close range in the chic Gehry buildings in the Düsseldorf Harbour.
+That felt a bit queasy, but since wysiwyg* hadn't been pumped up from 15 to 250 employees in just two years, there wasn’t that much to burst.
 But being the sole surviving "multimedia agency" in the Düsseldorf harbour in 2002 doesn't do all of your homework either, and we were still facing the splitting up, a relocation and the transformation into a pure web agency.

 As a Cologne poverb goes: It always ends up well eventually.
 And as a Düsseldorfer would add: sometimes it’s a close shave.